bmoar/flask-truss/README.md

 ##Admin interface
 By default, navigate to `localhost:5000/admin`.
 See appname/appname/admin.py for how to add models.

+##Testing
+This project uses nose and unittest.
+Run all of the tests with `./nosetests.sh`, or specific tests with `./noseetests.sh appname/tests/unit/`.
+Tests are split into unit and integration tests.
+Unit tests are self-contained and require no third party interactions.
+Integration tests rely on configuration, external services, flask, database, or any other services.

 ##Notes
 This boilerplate is by no means complete.
-I've included an example start of a blueprint, a user model, and a celery task, but they are by no means the only or the best ways of doing those three things.
+I've included an example start of a blueprint, a user model, and a celery task, but they are not the only ways or the best ways of doing those three things.

 Pull requests, issues, and comments are always welcome.